 - Degree OR equivalent formal or life learning to benefit from BeeLeaf’s policy of inclusivity

-- BeeLeaf Diploma or another Diploma Accredited by UKCP, BACP or equivalent.
-We will be able to let you know which parts of your qualification fulfill this entry requirement and what BeeLeaf modules may need to be completed to fill any gaps for entry onto our Advanced Diploma programme.
+- BeeLeaf Diploma OR another Diploma Accredited by UKCP, BACP or equivalent.
+We will be able to let you know which parts of your qualification fulfil this entry requirement and what BeeLeaf units may need to be completed to fill any gaps for entry onto our Advanced Diploma programme.

 - Successful completion of application form and interview